The Best Small Business Scheduling Software in 2025

 Features

-• Free for individuals: If you plan to use Cal.com per personal usage, it’s convenient as the free plan is quite generous.
+- Free for individuals: If you plan to use Cal.com for personal usage, it’s convenient as the free plan is quite generous.

-• Open Source: Cal.com is Open Source, offering transparency and self-hosting capabilities.
+- Open Source: Cal.com is Open Source, offering transparency and self-hosting capabilities.
+As a small business, you can choose to self-host it and have more control over your customers and the data.

 Cons